webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 #### 8.4.1 Getting Help

-For licensing questions, review this documentation, check the FAQ below, consult your WP/Group lead, contact the Technical Coordinator, or seek legal advice if needed.
+For licensing questions:

+1. Review this documentation
+2. Check the FAQ below
+3. Consult your WP/Group lead
+4. Contact the Technical Coordinator
+5. Seek legal advice if needed

 #### 8.4.2 FAQ

 **Q: Can I use GPL code in WEBUILD projects?**

 A: GPL 3.0 is compatible (one-way), but GPL 2.0 is not.
 Consult the Technical Coordinator before using GPL code.

 **Q: Do I need to add license headers to every file?**

 A: Yes, for all source code files.
-Small files (< 10 lines) and generated files may be exempt.
+Small files (fewer than 10 lines) and generated files may be exempt.

 **Q: Can I use a different license for my contribution?**

 A: No, all contributions must use Apache 2.0 unless an exception is approved.

 **Q: What if a dependency has an incompatible license?**

 A: Find an alternative or seek approval.
 Do not use incompatible dependencies without approval.

 **Q: How do I handle code from Stack Overflow?**

-A: Small snippets (< 10 lines) are acceptable with attribution.
+A: Small snippets (fewer than 10 lines) are acceptable with attribution.
 Larger portions require careful consideration due to CC BY-SA licensing.

 ---